-- Follow the instructions in Prior to Leveling. - Turn the ignition switch to On or ACC position. - Press the ON/OFF button to turn the system on. - ◆ Press and hold the MAN (manual) button for five seconds.
-Once the indicator lamp below the MAN button illuminates, the system is ready.
+- Follow the instructions in Prior to Leveling. - Turn the ignition switch to On or ACC position. - Press the ON/OFF button to turn the system on. - Press and hold the MAN (manual) button switch for five seconds.
+Once the indicator lamp below the MAN button illuminates, the system is in manual level mode.